 Think of hiring Leh to build you a Safari 911 as you would about hiring both a highly skilled architect and a high-end contractor in one.
 He works with you to design the look and feel of the Safari and then manages the build process from start to finish using only the best sub-contractors.

-Because of Leh's connection in the world of Porsche he was able to put together a great team to take the concept to reality (Elephant Suspension, Pelican Parts, Gold Crest Porsche, etc.).
-More importantly, Leh's been able to work out some significant discounts in the process.
-So, even though Leh charges a fee to manage the build (currently at a quite reasonable $5,000, but I would expect that to go up in the future) he passes on all the discounts to the client and can build it cheaper than you could do it yourself.
-While cost will be driven by the amount of customization, the cars you're seeing here can be built somewhere in the $30k range (not including the donor car).
+Because of Leh’s connection in the world of Porsche he was able to put together a great team to take the concept to reality (Elephant Suspension, Pelican Parts, Gold Crest Porsche, etc.).
+More importantly, Leh’s been able to work out some significant discounts in the process.
+So, even though Leh charges a fee to manage the build, he passes on all the discounts to the client and can build it cheaper than you could do it yourself.
+While cost will be driven by the amount of customization, the cars you’re seeing here can be built somewhere in the $30k range (not including the donor car and management fee).